OBOFoundry/OBOFoundry.github.io/ontology/ohd.md

   orcid: 0000-0001-9625-1899
 description: The Oral Health and Disease Ontology was created, initially, to represent the content of dental practice health records.
 domain: health
+cite: Structuring, reuse and analysis of electronic dental data using the Oral Health and Disease Ontology
 homepage: https://purl.obolibrary.org/obo/ohd/home
 license:
   label: CC BY 4.0